zakkg3/Overkube/README.md

  client-key-data:
 ```

-With this we are ready configure kubectl and start using the Overkube.
+Now, we are ready configure kubectl and start using the Overkube.